Types of Checklist: “READ-DO” checklist and “DO-CONFIRM” checklist

 It turns out that although action checklists and inspection checklists are very similar, differences in their wording reveal fundamental distinctions.

-Action checklists are akin to operational definitions and can be used to achieve precise results in predictable circumstances.
+Action checklists are akin to operational definitions and can be used to reach precise results in predictable circumstances.

 Inspection checklists, as the name suggests, are used to verify the results of work.
 However, they can also provide performers with greater freedom in unpredictable situations.